 Space out your pumpkins evenly on your board, and you will have a beautiful Thanksgiving centerpiece!

 These dishes were given to me from a friend.
 Many times vintage plates are a lot smaller than plates made today.
 So, I used cheap white plates as chargers.
 Mix and match your tableware.
 It doesn't have to be a matching set!

 These glasses were $12 from the flea market.
 The set included 12 glasses!
 Yep, a dollar a glass, you can't beat that!
 If you want to save money, spend some time at thrift stores, flea markets, or antique stores finding your tableware.
 Thanksgiving table decorations do not have to empty your wallet, your food bill will be expensive enough!

 Here are two ways to display your napkins.
 For Thanksgiving, I like to use real napkins, but you can also use the nice dinner napkins from "Vanity".

 Here, all I did was press my napkins neatly, and then lay them under the bowl and saucer.

 This is a fun and easy way to fold your napkin.
-Here is a page to show you how I folded this napkin, and many other napkin folding ideas.

 So, remember it doesn't have to be expensive to be elegant!
 Keep things simple, don't stress yourself out.
 Enjoy the Thanksgiving holiday!